Commercial and Industrial General Contracting

 That coordination matters because the Southwest Houston corridor is full of projects where access routes, municipal timing, and operational expectations create real pressure on the sequence.
 A package can look complete on a bid tab and still create trouble if the responsibility lines are unclear or if the surrounding trades are not ready for handoff.
 We keep the project team aligned on what is included, what must happen first, and which decisions have to be made early to avoid avoidable rework later.

-• Lighting and frontage coordination aligned to site completion
+• Lighting and frontage coordination aligned to site completion, managing parking lot lighting installation and frontage landscaping as part of the coordinated site completion package

 Preconstruction Decisions That Protect Budget And Schedule